Asc13/Afterthought/README.md

 # Afterthought

-Tutorial for a simple Aftertought utilization
+Tutorial for a simple Afterthought utilization
 ### 1. Load a model
 ```python
 model = Wrapper(model = 'InceptionV3')